Throughput Maximization for Decode-and-Forward Relay Channels with Non-Ideal Circuit Power: Numerical Results

 Fig. \ref{fig_channelvsmt} shows that the increase in $h_\text{SR}$ and $h_\text{RD}$ leads the optimal transmission type changing from the DLT to firstly MT, and then RAT-DL.
 It is due to that the throughput of RAT-DL improves as $h_\text{SR}$ and $h_\text{RD}$ increases.
 The MT range is too short to be seen in the figures, which is located near the turning point.
-Besides, it can be concluded from the figures that as $\alpha_\text{R}$ increases, larger channel gains $h_\text{SR}$ or $h_\text{RD}$ are required for the optimal transmission scheme to choose RAT-DL.
-And it is easy to see that the unit throughput improvement by $h_\text{SR}$ is larger than $h_\text{RD}$ when the optimal transmission type is RAT-DL.
+Besides, it can be concluded from the figures that as $\alpha_\text{B}$ increases, larger channel gains $h_\text{SR}$ or $h_\text{RD}$ are required for the optimal transmission scheme to choose RAT-DL.
+Furthermore, the unit throughput improvement by $h_\text{SR}$ is larger than $h_\text{RD}$ when the optimal transmission type is RAT-DL.